deis/deis/README.md

 ##### Deploy anything

-Deploy a wide range of languages and frameworks with a simple `git push` using [Heroku Buildpacks](https://devcenter.heroku.com/articles/buildpacks) or (coming soon) [Dockerfiles](http://docs.docker.io/en/latest/use/builder/).
+Deploy a wide range of languages and frameworks with a simple `git push` using [Heroku Buildpacks](https://devcenter.heroku.com/articles/buildpacks) or [Dockerfiles](http://docs.docker.io/en/latest/use/builder/).
 Use custom Chef layers to deploy databases, middleware and other add-on services.

 ##### Control everything